bowman-lab/enspara/README.md

 ## Logging

 STAG uses python's logging module.
-Each file has its own logger, which are usually set to output files with the module name (e.g. `stag.cluster.khybrid`).
+Each file has its own logger, which are usually set to output files with the module name (e.g. `enspara.cluster.khybrid`).

 They can be made louder or quieter on a per-file level by accessing the logger and running `logger.setLevel()`.
 So the following code sets the log